Activisme-be/git-guidelines/README.md

 # Git Guidelines

-Our used organizing documents and stylequides.
+Our used organizing documents and styleguides.

 ## Table of contents